 - You can directly type the PCB pad numbers for the respective gates - You can use the Assign Pins mode that lets you click on the Schematic symbol pin first and then the equivalent PCB pad. - You can use the Assign Pins 1-1 option to automatically assign all your pins for you.
 This is useful for devices such as BGAs and connectors where the pins are a straight 1-1 relationship. - 1.
-For our tutorial, we will use the Assign Pins option. - Click on the Assign Pins button on the Component toolbar or select it from the Edit menu.
+For our tutorial, we will use the Assign Pins option. - 2.
+Click on the Assign Pins button on the Component toolbar or select it from the Edit menu.

-- 3. Select Pin 1 on the Schematic symbol. - Note, you can zoom in or out of the symbol preview windows using the shortcut keys <Z> and <U>. - Now select Pad 1 on the PCB symbol.
-5. - The grid above the symbols will display the pin numbers in the PCB Symbol Pad Number cell and the Component Pin Name/Number cell. - The illustration below shows how selecting the output pin of the symbol (pin 3) and the pad 2 of the PCB symbol when in Assign Pins mode, will put the pin number 2 into the Pad Number and Component Pin cells. - It also shows how this has been completed to number 3.
+- 3. Select Pin 1 on the Schematic symbol. - 4.
+Note, you can zoom in or out of the symbol preview windows using the shortcut keys <Z> and <U>. - 5.
+Now select Pad 1 on the PCB symbol. - 6.
+The grid above the symbols will display the pin numbers in the PCB Symbol Pad Number cell and the Component Pin Name/Number cell. - 7.
+The illustration below shows how selecting the output pin of the symbol (pin 3) and the pad 2 of the PCB symbol when in Assign Pins mode, will put the pin number 2 into the Pad Number and Component Pin cells.